Botanical Name: Cymbidium species and hybrids

 Cymbidiums grow clumps of fat, stem-like pseudobulbs that emerge from rhizomes.
 Long, leathery leaves surround the pseudobulbs, arching outward.

 For several weeks in winter or spring, sprays of long-lasting flowers open along the length of the upright stalk.
 Flowers are available in pink, white, red, green and yellow.
-Each flower has a contrasting 3-lobed center with a spotted lip.
+The easiest way to identify Cymbidium flowers is the contrasting 3-lobed center with a spotted lip.

 Shed some light.
-Put your cymbidium orchid plants where they'll get plenty of light, but out of direct sun.
+Put your cymbidium orchid plants where they'll get plenty of light.
 If you don't have a spot near a window, fluorescent lighting works beautifully.
 Use 1 warm white tube and 1 cool white tube under a reflector.
 Place orchids about 8 inches (20 cm) beneath the light for 14-16 hours a day.
 It's also important to give them darkness at night.
 Orchids need a rest, too.

 Without question, orchids love humidity.
 If relative humidity drops below 50%, use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.